 What you should know:

-- This position reports to the Director of Teaching & Learning.
+- This position reports to the Education Manager, Teaching Artists.

-- Scheduling of work is flexible and is based on departmental need.
+- Scheduling of work is flexible and is based on departmental needs.

 - Teaching Artists accrue safe and sick leave at the rate of 1 hour for every 30 hours worked, up to a maximum of 56 hours of safe and sick leave each Calendar Year.

-- Occasional professional development opportunities are offered.
-Roundabout sponsors registration and pays $35 per hour for attendance.
+- Occasional professional development opportunities outside Roundabout are offered.
+Roundabout sponsors registration and pays $35 per hour for attendance on a case-by-case basis.

 - Theatre-related benefits include periodic complimentary and discount tickets.

-- Formal performance reviews are conducted annually and include 360-degree feedback.
+- Formal performance reviews are conducted annually and include feedback from multiple staff members.

 - Roundabout retains legal ownership of the product of employee work.
 No work product created while employed by the Company can be claimed, construed, or presented as property of the individual, even after employment by the Company has been terminated or the relevant project completed.